sa-ne/openshift-github-actions/README.md

 - Deploys a new MachineSet to provision 3 new servers for ODF
 - Deploys the OpenShift Data Foundation (aka OCS) operator
 - Deploys a StorageCluster instance to install ODF

 ---

+### deploy-argocd

+- Deploys the OpenShift GitOps operator and installs ArgoCD on project openshift-gitops
+- After deployment the initial password for admin user can be obtained running this command: `oc extract secret/openshift-gitops-cluster -n openshift-gitops --to=-`

+---

+### deploy-acm-with-argo

+- Also deploys Advanced Cluster Management (ACM) but using ArgoCD
+- ArgoCD is required to be already installed and running on openshift-gitops project

+---

+### deploy-acs-with-argo

+- Deploys Advanced Cluster Security (ACS/Stackrox) using ArgoCD
+- ArgoCD is required to be already installed and running on openshift-gitops project

+---

+### deploy-quay-with-argo

+- Deploys Quay using ArgoCD
+- ArgoCD is required to be already installed and running on openshift-gitops project

+---